Grievance Process for Students with Disabilities

 - Complaints that an accommodation previously granted to a student has not been implemented.

 These procedures do not apply to other types of complaints of alleged discrimination or harassment based on a student’s disability, which are addressed by other University offices.
 If a student believes that they have been discriminated or harassed because of their disability by a Rutgers employee or third party, the student should contact the Office of Equal Opportunity (OEE) and should not utilize this grievance process.
 For further information on the process of contacting OEE, please visit the OEE web site.
 If a student believes that they have been discriminated against or harassed because of their disability by a Rutgers student, the student should contact the Office of Student Conduct on their campus.
-If a student is unsure which process applies to their particular situation, a student can follow the procedures in Section V and the appropriate University personnel will be assigned to their case and make contact with the student.
+If a student is unsure which process applies to their particular situation, a student can follow the procedures listed below and the appropriate University personnel will be assigned to their case and make contact with the student.